Jmw150/Formal-Neural-Operators/README.md

 # Neural Operators in Rocq

-One method uses calculus of constructions, the other uses HoTT.
+One method uses CIC, the other uses HoTT.